superawesome-org/sa-mobile-sdk-ios/rdocs/source/02integrate.rst

 ..
-This file should be all about including the SDK in your project
+[OK] This file should be all about including the SDK in your project

 Getting started
 ===============